dream-faster/fold/README.md

 ## Fold is different

-- Time Series Continuous Validation at lightning speed.<br/>
+- Adaptive Models and Backtesting at lightning speed.<br/>
   <span style="color:orange;">**→ fold allows to simulate and evaluate your models like they would have performed, in reality/when deployed, with clever use of paralellization and design.**</span>

 - Create composite models: ensembles, hybrids, stacking pipelines, easily.<br/>